-Brian Pete enters his third season with the Vanderbilt men’s basketball program in 2021-22 and his first as the assistant video coordinator.
+The 2022-23 season is the fourth for Brian Pete with the Vanderbilt men’s basketball program and his first as the video coordinator.

-Pete, who served as a graduate assistant for the Commodores in 2019-20 and 2020-21, assists in all aspects of video operations which includes video editing and scouting as well as graphic design duties.
+Pete, who served as a graduate assistant for the Commodores in 2019-20 and 2020-21 and was the assistant video coordinator for the 2021-22 campaign, assists in all aspects of video operations which includes video editing and scouting as well as graphic design duties.

 In his two years as a graduate assistant, Pete assisted the coaching and support staff with creating recruiting content and worked closely with the video coordinator on work flows related to the creating and organizing recruiting videos and graphics.
 He created post game analytics, organized opponent game films, participated in practice and assisted with the development of All-SEC honorees Saben Lee and Scotty Pippen Jr., and 2020 lottery pick Aaron Nesmith.